adamczapla/adamczapla.github.io/_posts/2025-02-04-compile-time-staging-strategy-ctss-constexpr-conversion-of-int-to-string-view.md

 However, this step fails because the determined size (in our case, the variable `right_size`) is not a constant expression.

-The **Compile-Time Staging Strategy (CTSS)** provides an elegant solution to this problem.
+> The **Compile-Time Staging Strategy (CTSS)** provides an elegant solution to this problem.
 It allows us to transform intermediate results   into `constexpr` values in multiple stages, ultimately enabling the creation of a valid `std::string_view`.
+  {: .prompt-info }

 ## The Compile-Time Staging Strategy (CTSS)